 American auto buyers are buying new cars again, and with more choices, as inventory has reached its highest level in four years.
-According to some auto analysts, despite prices remaining high—just less than $50,000—the auto-consumer mentality has turned a corner, bringing buyers back to the market as 2024 reaches its end.
+According to some auto analysts, despite that prices remain high—just less than $50,000—the auto-consumer mentality has turned a corner, bringing buyers back to the market as 2024 reaches its end.

 “One subtle change that happened in November and probably for the next couple of months is a shift in buyer psychology,” said Jonathan Smoke, chief economist at Cox Automotive.